 In the States, we just don’t have such a thing.
-Our country is too damn big, with too may sports and teams going on, to have one place that is the place, the home of the national team and also the home of every important championship game.
+Our country is too damn big, with too many sports and teams going on, to have one place that is the place, the home of the national team and also the home of every important championship game.

 But that’s exactly what Wembley is: the 90,000-seat home of England’s national soccer team as well as the championship game of every national competition the sport has to offer.

-So getting to Wembley means your club is playing for something serious, for “silverware,” for glory, and is going so on The Big Stage.
+So getting to Wembley means your club is playing for something serious, for “silverware,” for glory, and is doing so on The Big Stage.

 There is one itsy bitsy exception to this.
 The FA Cup Final has for decades been played at Wembley, but it used to be that the semifinals were played at some other neutral ground like Villa Park in Birmingham or Old Trafford in Manchester.
 But in their infinite greed and non-wisdom, the dickheads who run the FA decided to play the semis at Wembley, because … money.

 Never mind that a northern club’s fans would now have to make two trips to London, that the already-congested transit system there gets three workings-over — and two on consecutive days, which by the way makes it even tougher for out-of-town fans to get a (ridiculously expensive) hotel room for the weekend.
 Anyway, don’t get me started, but this is one tiny blemish on the whole Wembley Mystique.

 Another slight change: While building their new stadium, Tottenham Hotspur played all their home games at Wembley during the 2017-18 season and most of the 2018-19 season.
 Chances are that when Chelsea tear down Stamford Bridge in a couple of years they will do the same thing.